Read Annie’s essays on relational trauma, family systems, and building a strong inner foundation

 Rebuild self-trust as a daily evidence-based practice, build your Protective Intelligence framework, and understand what genuine post-traumatic growth can look like from here.
 Drawing on the recovery stage model developed by Judith Herman, MD, psychiatrist and author of Trauma and Recovery.

-By the end of Module Three: You'll have a concrete framework for vetting future relationships, not from fear, but from earned discernment.
+By the end of Act III: You'll have a concrete framework for vetting future relationships, not from fear, but from earned discernment.

 Three months from now